purple-affogato/lost-in-the-docs/README.md

-# wc2024
+# Lost in the Docs

-Small project for SCU ACM's Winter Challenge 2024.
+Small project that scraps different documentation for developers to find info faster.
+Made with Scrapy.